Acrowdofcloud/Account/README.md

 Assumptions:

 1. Users' inputs are always correct
-2. Limit of records will be 20000
+2. Limit of records will be 2000 each Month
 3. This system is an executable that works in both Linux and Windows environment.
 4.